richardschoen/howtostuff/postgres-backup-restore.md

        PROMPT(*NO)
        REPLACE(*YES)
 ```

+If there are no errors, the backup/dump command completed successfully and the tar file was verified.

 ### Restore database named: mydatabase from tar file /tmp/mydatabase.tar with PGRESTORE CL command if database does not exist yet
 Use the PGRESTORE CL command to restore your database from a tar formatted file if it does not already exist and you want to restore it to the same or a new system.